-Patient Health Advocates is a collaborative effort between student volunteers and UCLA physicians in order to connect underserved patients to helpful resources in their communities that can improve their lives.
-Site volunteers may be paired with residents to help make patient care more effective.
+Patient Health Advocates is a collaborative effort between student advocates and UCLA physicians whose mission is to connect underserved patients to helpful resources in their communities that can improve their health and wellbeing.
+Advocates are paired with residents and attendings to help improve patient care.

-Volunteers are able to shadow residents at UCLA Children's Health Center and UCLA Med-Peds Comprehensive Care Center (MPCCC) in order to carry out social casework with patients of all income levels, ethnicities, ages, etc.
+Patient Health Advocates shadows residents and attendings at UCLA’s Witherbee Foundation Children's Health Center, Medicine-Pediatrics Comprehensive Care Center and Internal Medicine Suite in order to carry out social casework with patients of all sociodemographic statuses, income levels, ethnicities and ages.

 In addition, the program’s training curriculum has been specifically tailored to include relevant public health topics, Spanish lessons and clinician panels, allowing members to fully serve UCLA Health patients and physicians.
 All members will also learn to utilize and update specific databases of community resources for underserved populations in the greater Los Angeles area.

 Recruitment is now open for the 2019 - 2020 academic year to undergraduate students of all majors, years and backgrounds.
 Patient Health Advocates recruits once per year, in the fall.
 Applications are due Sunday, September 29th at 11:59pm.
 Late applications will not be accepted.